Skip to main content

 • New apartment buildings: 1800 – 2500 EUR/m²

-Property prices in Durrës rose by 15–20% in 2024 in coastal locations, and the upward trend continued in 2025.
-According to forecasts, further growth can be expected in 2025–2027 given Albania's development as a candidate on the EU accession list.
+Property prices in Durres rose by 15-20% in 2024 in coastal locations, and the upward trend continued in 2025.
+According to forecasts, further growth can be expected in 2025-2027, considering how Albania is developing - a candidate for accession to the European Union.

-Modern apartments with balconies and gardens at Durrës Yacht & Marina — ideal seaside investments
+Modern apartments with balconies and gardens in Durrës Yacht & Marina — ideal seaside investments

 Where to buy an apartment in Durrës?
-Best neighborhoods for investment
+The best districts for investment

-This is where the most sought-after modern sea-view apartments are being built.
-By investing here, you don't just buy square meters, but a stake in the most prestigious project in the Balkans.
-It is an ideal choice for investors targeting short-term rentals for affluent tourists and digital nomads.
+This is where the most desirable modern apartments with sea views.
+Investing here, you are not just buying square meters, but a share in the most prestigious project in the Balkans.
+It is the perfect choice for investors targeting short-term rentals for affluent tourists and digital nomads.

-Currila is a favorite spot of local elites and expats.
-Located on the hills, it offers spectacular sunsets and direct access to the best seafood restaurants.
+Currila is a favorite place for local elites and expats.
+Located on the hills, it offers spectacular sunsets and direct access to the best fish restaurants.
 Properties in Currila are characterized by high liquidity – they are easy to rent out and even easier to resell for a profit.

 3. Golem – The tourist heart of the region

-Although formally a separate unit, Golem functions as a suburb of Durrës.
-It's a hub of hotels and resorts.
-If your goal is passive income from property, Golem offers the highest occupancy during the holiday season (June–September).
-Here you will find cheap seaside apartments, which are ideal for starting your adventure with the Albanian market.
+Although formally it is a separate unit, Golem functions as a suburb of Durrës.
+It is a hub of hotels and resorts.
+If your goal is passive income from real estate, Golem offers the highest occupancy in the holiday season (June-September).
+You will find here cheap apartments by the sea, which are ideal for starting your adventure with the Albanian market.

-Durres Yachts & Marina is a groundbreaking investment that will completely transform the city's face.
-This megaproject worth around 2 billion EUR is being carried out by Eagle Hills Real Estate Development under an agreement signed with the government of Albania on 30 January 2023..
+Durres Yachts & Marina is a groundbreaking investment that will completely transform the city’s image.
+This megaproject, worth around 2 billion euro, is being carried out by Eagle Hills Real Estate Development under the agreement signed with the Government of Albania on 30 January 2023.

-View from a balcony in Golem onto the sandy beach, Durres Yachts & Marina, yachts and modern seaside apartments
+View from a balcony in Golem of the sandy beach, Durres Yachts & Marina, yachts and modern seaside apartments

 Key parameters of the Durres Yachts & Marina project: